Modified Wave Operators for the Wave-Klein-Gordon System: Bounds on the Nonlinearities of Klein-Gordon Equation

 The only possible control of $P_{k_2}G^{wa}_{\lll}$ is through Lemma \ref{wtt lemma 1} as

 This is not enough and only provides $2^{\frac{1}{2}k_2^-}$.
 Then it remains to bound $P_{k_1}G^{kg}$ part and provide another $2^{\frac{1}{2}k_2^-}$.
-Notice that this has been achieved in wave nonlinear estimates of Lemma \ref{s lemma 1}.
-We just need to discuss the four cases (replacing $k^-$ by $k_2^-$ there) to achieve the desired estimates. \end{itemize}
+Notice that this has been achieved in the wave nonlinear estimate (Lemma \ref{s lemma 1}).
+We just need to discuss the four cases (replacing $k^-$ by $k_2^-$ there) to get the desired estimate